charludo/projectmgr.nvim/README.md

 - save and restore sessions and shada files on a per-project base
 - reopen last opened project (if you exited vim from within a project)
 - freely configurable, disable any unwanted feature(s)
+- if you are already using [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), this plugin will integrate with it OOTB

 &nbsp;